franko/gsl-shell/doc/user-manual/nlinfit.rst

 .. figure:: nlinfit-example-plot.png

-   Non-linear fit of function A exp(a t) + b with gaussian noise
+   Non-linear fit of function A exp(a t) + b with Gaussian noise

 Solver class definition